Michael Sam: Hiatus

 On August 14, 2015, Sam announced, on Twitter, he was stepping away from professional football due to mental health reasons.
 He was out of football for seven years.
 In that time, he shared his experiences as an author and motivational speaker.

-In 2022, it was announced that Sam would return to the field after his signing with the Barcelona Dragons in the European League of Football was made public.
+Coaching career

 Barcelona Dragons

 On April 10, 2022, it was announced that Sam had been hired as the assistant defensive line coach for the Barcelona Dragons of the European League of Football.

 On June 1, the team announced that Sam had been signed as a player after a roster spot opened up.
-He started as a defensive lineman in the team's first game just days later on June 5.
+He started as a defensive lineman in the team's first game on June 5.

+Panthers Wrocław

+On February 25, 2024, it was announced that Sam had been hired as the assistant defensive line coach for the Panthers Wrocław of the European League of Football.

 Personal life

-Sam is the seventh of eight children born to JoAnn and Michael Alan Sam, Sr. His parents separated when he was young.
+Sam is the seventh of eight children born to JoAnn and Michael Alan Sam Sr. His parents separated when he was young.
 As a child, Sam watched one of his older brothers die from a gunshot wound.
 Another older brother has been missing since 1998, and his other two brothers are in prison.
 A sister who was born before him died in infancy.
 At one point in his childhood, Sam lived in his mother's car.
 He was once accidentally maced by police who were arresting one of his brothers.

 Sam argued with his mother, a Jehovah's Witness, over playing football, as she did not agree with those pursuits.
 Sam often stayed with friends while in high school; the parents of a classmate gave him a bedroom in their house and had him complete household chores.
 Sam is the first member of his family to attend college.

 In August 2013, Sam took the opportunity of a team introduce-yourself session to inform his Missouri teammates that he was gay, and found them supportive.
 He avoided talking to the media to avoid addressing rumors of his sexuality.
 He came out to his father a week before coming out publicly.
 The New York Times wrote that his father, a self-described "old-school ... man-and-a-woman type of guy", said "I don't want my grandkids raised in that kind of environment."
 His father told the Galveston Daily News that he was "terribly misquoted", though The New York Times maintained that he was quoted "accurately and fairly."